MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-community-of-practice.md

 - The **Center of Excellence (COE)** forms the nucleus of the community.
 It oversees the entire community and interacts most closely with its champions.
 - **Self-service content creators and subject matter experts (SMEs)** produce, publish, and support content that's used by their colleagues, who are consumers.
 - **Content consumers** view content produced by both self-service creators and enterprise BI developers.
 - **Champions** are a subset of the self-service content creators.
-It places champions in an excellent position to support their fellow content creators to generate effective Power BI solutions.
+Champions are in an excellent position to support their fellow content creators to generate effective Power BI solutions.

 Champions are the smallest group among creators and SMEs.
 Self-service content creators and SMEs represent a larger number of people.
 Content consumers represent the largest number of people.

 > [!NOTE]
-> All references to the Power BI community in this adoption series of articles refer to internal users internal, unless explicitly stated otherwise.
+> All references to the Power BI community in this adoption series of articles refer to internal users, unless explicitly stated otherwise.
 There's an active and vibrant worldwide community of bloggers and presenters who produce a wealth of knowledge about Power BI.
 However, internal users are the focus of this article.

 For information about related topics including resources, documentation, and training provided for the Power BI community, see the [Mentoring and user enablement](powerbi-adoption-roadmap-mentoring-and-user-enablement.md) article.

 ## Champions network

 One important part of a community of practice is its _champions_.
 A champion is a Power BI content creator who works in a business unit that engages with the COE.
 A champion is recognized by their peers as the _go-to_ Power BI expert.
 A champion continually builds and shares their knowledge even if it's not an official part of their job role.
-Power BI champions are often influential.
-They are also helpful to their colleagues in many ways, such as solution development, learning, skills improvement, troubleshooting, and keeping up to date.
+Power BI champions influence and help their colleagues in many ways including solution development, learning, skills improvement, troubleshooting, and keeping up to date.

 Champions emerge as leaders of the community of practice who: